 There are times when works rely a lot on symbolism, taking note of things that have occurred in history, religious texts or other such things.
 Symbols can add a considerable amount of depth to a story, leaving the audience coming back for more to further analyze a work that they love.
 This also creates opportunities for the audience to see how said symbol relates to the plot or themes of the story.
 Several famous works have used religious symbolism successfully, garnering praise.

 Because of this, less experienced creators may try and slip some symbolism into a story, when in reality the event in question has nothing to do with the symbol, in hopes that people will look at it more seriously.
 That is where this trope comes in: when a creator just decides to throw a historical, religious or random reference into a scene just for the heck of it.
 Perhaps the creator misinterpreted the message that the symbol stood for, the creator wanted their work to be taken seriously as True Art, or the creator just wanted the scene to look cool.

 This is especially problematic when in addition to faux symbolism, the author throws in symbolism that is meaningful and well thought-out.
-If such a piece of fiction happens to become popular, this usually results in a polarized fanbase where a large amount of people either over-analyze it (try to find a meaning to both the faux symbolism and actually-meaningful-symbolism) or under-analyze it (assume that because some of the symbolism happens to be pointless, that it's all pointless.)
+If such a piece of fiction happens to become popular, this usually results in a polarized fanbase where a large number of people either over-analyze it (try to find a meaning to both the faux symbolism and actually-meaningful-symbolism) or under-analyze it (assume that because some of the symbolism happens to be pointless, that it's all pointless.)